Abu Sayyaf: Khadaffy Janjalani leadership (1999–2007)

-Galib Andang, one of the group's leaders, was captured in Sulu in December 2003.
+Ghalib Andang, alias Commander Robot, one of the group's leaders, was captured in Sulu in December 2003.
+On 14 March 2005, inmates from the Abu Sayyaf Group rioted inside Camp Bagong Diwa in Taguig in an apparent escape attempt and barricaded the second floor of the building, leading to a standoff which ended the next day when government forces stormed the prison.
+24 Abu Sayyaf members, including Commanders Robot, Kosovo (Alhamser Limbong) and Global (Nadjmi Sabdullah), were killed, along with three prison guards and a police officer.

 An explosion at a military base in Jolo, on February 18, 2006, was blamed on the group by Brig.
 General Alexander Aleo.
 Khadaffy was indicted in the United States District Court for the District of Columbia for his alleged involvement in terrorist attacks, including hostage-taking and murder, against United States nationals and other foreign nationals.
 Consequently, on February 24, 2006, Khadaffy was among six fugitives in the second and most recent group of indicted fugitives to be added to the FBI Most Wanted Terrorists list along with two fellow members, Isnilon Totoni Hapilon and Jainal Antel Sali Jr.

 On December 13, 2006, it was reported that Abu Sayyaf members may have been planning attacks during the Association of Southeast Asian Nations (ASEAN) summit in the Philippines.
 The group was reported to have trained alongside Jemaah Islamiyah militants.
 The plot was reported to have involved detonating a car bomb in Cebu City where the summit was to take place.
 On December 27, the Philippine military reported that Khaddafi's remains had been recovered near Patikul, in Jolo and that DNA tests had been ordered to confirm the discovery.
-He was allegedly shot in the neck in an encounter with government troops in September on Luba Hills, Patikul town in Sulu.
+He was allegedly shot in the neck in an encounter with government troops in September on Luba Hills in Patikul, Sulu.